-A minimum of 600 hours of completed practicum training (at least 50 assessment hours) and four completed testing batteries are required by application submission.
-Denver Health reviews the APPI, a letter or interest from the applicant, transcripts, and at least three letters of recommendation.
+A minimum of 600 hours of face-to-face combined intervention and assessment training hours (at least 30 hours must be assessment hours) and four completed testing batteries are required by application submission.
+The desired ratio of intervention to assessment hours may vary by track.
+Denver Health reviews the APPI, a letter of interest from the applicant, transcripts, and at least three letters of recommendation.
 No supplemental materials are reviewed.
 Research experience relevant to Denver Health is given credit.
 Bilingual skills are a plus, especially Spanish.
 Preference is given to applicants with clinical experience in the following areas: